flowerinthenight/backoff-rs/README.md

 ## Overview

-This Rust crate implements jittered backoff.
+This crate implements jittered backoff.
 Useful when retrying operations that can potentially fail (i.e. network calls).
 The implementation is based on [this article](https://www.awsarchitectureblog.com/2015/03/backoff.html) from the AWS Architecture Blog.

 ## Usage